soxoj/marple/README.md

 Junk score is summing up from length of link URL and symbols next to username as a part of URL.

+Also you can increase count of results from search engines with option `--results-count` (default 100).
+Currently limit is onle applicable for Google.

 ## TODO

 - [ ] Proxy support